ethancharles02/compression/README.md

 ### Usage Instructions

 #### exe
+Command to create the exe: "pyinstaller "src/__main__.py" -n Compressor --onefile --distpath "." --noconsole --clean" Or run the compile.py file
+Once it is done, the exe will be in a newly created dist folder

-Command to create the exe: "pyinstaller "__main__.py" -n Compressor --onefile --noconsole" This program should work as any other .exe file.
+This program should work as any other .exe file.
 On a windows opperating system you should be able to double click on the file or run it from the command line.

 #### Python